This is an online independent study, self-paced course.

 Online environment: This is an independent study, self-paced course.
 Although there are no specific times that you must be online, you will be required to complete assignments by the deadlines posted within the course.
 Instructors are available to answer your questions during each module via the help forum.

 You should plan to dedicate approximately eight hours to the course activities.
 You must be committed to the course and invest the time necessary for successful completion.
 The course must be completed within 30 days upon registration.
-Once the 30-day period has ended, you will no longer have access and be required to re-enroll.
+Once the 30-day period has ended, you may no longer have access and be required to re-enroll.
 Additional fees may apply.

 Computer requirements: You will complete the course entirely online.
 A dependable broadband internet connection with a Windows or Mac computer and Adobe Acrobat Reader (free download) are required.